Last Updated on: 4th October 2023, 12:11 am

 These extraordinary athletes have achieved heights far beyond the average NBA player’s vertical jump of 28 inches.

 The NBA is loaded with high flyers and has been for years.
-When it comes to vertical jumping is one of the primary skills that every basketball player wants.
+Vertical jumping is one of the primary skills that every basketball player wants.

 Some players seem to be born with it, and others are not so much.